rogeriojorge/NEAT/README.md

 [![codecov](https://codecov.io/gh/rogeriojorge/NEAT/branch/main/graph/badge.svg?token=8515A2RQL3)](https://codecov.io/gh/rogeriojorge/NEAT)

 NEAT is a python framework that is intended to find optimized stellarator configurations for fast particle confinement using the near-axis expansion formalism.
-The magnetic field is calculated using the code [pyQSC](https://github.com/landreman/pyQSC/), the particle orbits are traced using the code [gyronimo](https://github.com/prodrigs/gyronimo) (included as a submodule) and the optimization is done using the code [simsopt](https://github.com/hiddenSymmetries/).
+The magnetic field is calculated using the codes [pyQSC](https://github.com/landreman/pyQSC/) and [pyQIC](https://github.com/rogeriojorge/pyQIC/), the particle orbits are traced using the code [gyronimo](https://github.com/prodrigs/gyronimo) (included as a submodule) and the optimization is done using the code [simsopt](https://github.com/hiddenSymmetries/).

 To download clone NEAT including its submodules, use the following command: